 Ensure there is an appropriate level of supervision at all times.
-Implement the reward/sanction scheme in a fair and consistent manner.

 Keep a written record of all incidents of continued, serious or gross misconduct.
 This record will indicate the advice and/or warnings given to the child on the misbehaviour and the consequences of its repetition.